Showing posts with label goats. Show all posts

 Cooking Chocolate Cake

-Cooking on Cook Stove
+Cooking on a Cook Stove

 The Blacksmith demonstrators gave the public a chance to see history in the making.